xiaolaba/AVR_IFS_LoRa_simpleGateway_testing/README.md

 ### Disclaimer,

-all those materials in presenting of this repository, either own creation or downloaded from the internet, no affiliation to the manufacturer or their designer. hardware
+all those materials in presenting of this repository, either own creation or downloaded from the internet, no affiliation to the manufacturer or their designer.

+hardware, IO pins,
 LED @ PD5, MCU pin9
 reed switch @ PB0, MCU pin12
 IO, PC3 / PC1 PC0 or ADC3 / ADC1 / ADC0